valboz/VBMicrolensing/docs/c++/BinarySources.md

 t = 7551.6; // Time at which we want to calculate the magnification

-Mag = VBML.BinSourceSingleLensXallarap(pr, t); // Calculates the Binary Source magnification at time t with parameters in pr printf("Binary Source Light Curve at time t: %lf", Mag); // Output should be 2.70...
+Mag = VBM.BinSourceSingleLensXallarap(pr, t); // Calculates the Binary Source magnification at time t with parameters in pr printf("Binary Source Light Curve at time t: %lf", Mag); // Output should be 29.76...
 ```

 In this function we are assuming that all properties of the sources can be deduced by their mass ratio through the mass-radius-luminosity relations specified above and customizable by the user.
-Therefore, the flux ratio will be `FR = qs^q`, where `q` is given by `VBML.mass_luminosity_exponent` and the radius of the second source will be `rho * qs^p`, where `p` is given by `VBML.mass_radius_exponent`.
+Therefore, the flux ratio will be `FR = qs^q`, where `q` is given by `VBM.mass_luminosity_exponent` and the radius of the second source will be `rho * qs^p`, where `p` is given by `VBM.mass_radius_exponent`.

 Xallarap is also available for binary lenses through the `BinSourceBinaryLensXallarap` function.
 In this case, the parameters are 13 with the seven parameters for the [static binary lens](BinaryLenses.md) followed by the six parameters for the xallarap.